Haaland criticized over ‘difficult’ choice on Willow project

 Goldtooth and others involved in the Willow fight say the project was largely advanced by Beaudreau, Haaland’s deputy, who grew up in Alaska and has a close relationship with the state’s two Republican senators.
 Beaudreau is especially close to Sen. Lisa Murkowski, a former Senate Energy chair who has cooperated with Biden on a range of issues.
 Murkowski played a key role in Haaland’s confirmation, and she and Democratic Sen. Joe Manchin of West Virginia teamed up to get Beaudreau installed as deputy after they objected to Haaland’s first choice, Elizabeth Klein.

-Murkowski told reporters this week that she and other Alaska officials had long realized that the decision on Willow was likely to be made by the White House, despite repeated comments from Jean-Pierre that the decision was up to the Interior Department.
+Murkowski told reporters this week that she and other Alaska officials had long realized that the decision on Willow was likely to be made by the White House, despite repeated comments from Jean-Pierre that the decision was up to Interior.

 The senator, who personally lobbied Biden on Willow for nearly two years, said she reminded him, “Cooperation goes both ways.”

-Despite the White House involvement, Haaland has come under fire for the decision to approve Willow.
+Despite the White House involvement, Haaland has been faulted for the decision to approve Willow.
 New Mexico’s senior Democratic senator, Martin Heinrich, singled her out for criticism in a rare rebuke of a fellow New Mexico Democrat.
 Haaland represented the state in Congress before becoming Interior secretary.

 “The Western Arctic is one of the last great wild landscapes on the planet and as public land it belongs to every American,” Heinrich said in a statement. ”Industrial development in this unspoiled landscape will not age well.”